 The adoption process can be overwhelming.
 There are so many options and the process can look vastly different depending on what type of adoption you pursue.
 One of the first questions people ask is, “How much does adoption cost?” which is soon followed by, “Why does adoption cost so much?”
 This question does not have a clear answer, especially when you search the internet.
 I think that is why it is often the first question people ask other individuals.
-Similarly to the variety of different types of adoption, the cost can vary just as much.
-With the exception of foster care, I have never heard of adoptive families being pleasantly surprised by the cost.
+Similar to the variety of different types of adoption, the cost can vary just as much.
+Except for foster care, I have never heard of adoptive families being pleasantly surprised by the cost.
 So why does adoption cost so much?

 One of the first official processes you will need to pay for is a home study.
 Home studies are not necessarily cheap, but they are one of the smaller fee categories in the adoption process.
 Depending on what type of adoption you are pursuing, you will want to discuss the home study with the agency.
 Some agencies include this fee and process in their packages.
 If you are working with an attorney or someone else, you may need to find someone independently to complete the home study.
 Regardless of which way you go, you will want to confirm that who you use for the home study will be accepted with the agency or attorney or if having to repeat or amend the home study will be an additional expense.